fengyi-sun32/FishClassificationWithSnoar/README.md

 ## Key Findings
 - PCA alone does not effectively separate species due to overlapping frequency responses.
 - The frequencies are correlated so Bonferroni correction cannot be applied

+## Usage
+- Run ExploratoryDataAnalysis.Rmd first to get fish_clean and freq_clean that will be used in the modeling stage
+- Run Model.Rmd

 ## Contributors
 - **Phyllis Sun** (Fengyi Sun) - University of Toronto